Davidyang117/paychains-program-library/docs/src/token.md

 transferring into the user's associated token account.
 This effort serves two
 purposes:
-* If the user is the close authority for the ancillary account, the wallet can reclaim SOL for the user by closing the account.
+* If the user is the close authority for the ancillary account, the wallet can reclaim PAY for the user by closing the account.
-* If the ancillary account was funded by a 3rd party, once the account is emptied that 3rd party may close the account and reclaim the SOL.
+* If the ancillary account was funded by a 3rd party, once the account is emptied that 3rd party may close the account and reclaim the PAY.

 One natural time to garbage collect ancillary token accounts is when the user next sends tokens.
 The additional instructions to do so can be added to the